 Discover a range of outdoor learning environments and approaches to natural play space design during this one-of-a-kind event at Brookside Gardens!
-Thursday features an inspiring keynote by renowned UK-based author and educator, Jan White, founder of Every Child Outdoors (ECO).
+Thursday features an inspiring keynote by renowned UK-based author and educator, Jan White, founder of Early Childhood Outdoors (ECO).
 Thursday is full of engaging workshops that highlight ways to take learning outdoors.
 If you are searching for ideas for your program's nature play space, or you'd like more information about the benefits of nature play, this conference offers examples from the Chesapeake region!

 Light breakfast and lunch are included, on Thursday but bring your canteen for drinks.
 If you join us for Friday excursions, please pack a bag lunch.
 ERAFANS will provide a professional development certificate at the conclusion of the event (pending CEU approval).
 Please dress for the weather, as at least 50% of this event will take place outdoors, and don't forget your canteen!